DragonJoker/Castor3D/pages/build.md

 You just need to launch CMake to build your preferential project file.

 Tested compilers are:
-- Visual Studio 2017
+- Visual Studio 2019
-- gcc 6.3
+- gcc 8.0

 Projects
 --------

 **Main projects**

-- CastorUtils depends on Zlib.
+- CastorUtils depends on Zlib and Freetype.
-- GlslWriter depends on CastorUtils.
-- Castor3D is based on CastorUtils and GlslWriter, and depends on RendererLib's Renderer.
+- Castor3D is based on CastorUtils, Ashes and ShaderWriter.
 - GuiCommon depends on Castor3D and wxWidgets (from 2.9.5, currently 3.1).
 - CastorViewer depends on GuiCommon and wxWidgets.

 **Plug-ins**

-- Renderers
-  - VkRenderSystem depends on RendererLib's vk_renderer.
-  - Gl3RenderSystem depends on RendererLib's gl3_renderer.
-  - Gl4RenderSystem depends on RendererLib's gl_renderer.

 - Importers
   - ASSIMP: Depends on Castor3D and Assimp.